ofalvai/home-assistant-szep-kartya/README.md

 # SZÉP Kártya Home Assistant component

-Custom component for [Home Assistant](https://homeassistant.io) that tracks the balance of a card.
+Custom component for [Home Assistant](https://homeassistant.io) that tracks your account's current balance

 The state of the sensor is the sum of all sub-balances, but each sub-balance is exposed as a property.